iShezmu/holbertonschool-low_level_programming/variables_if_else_while/README.md

 *  2-print_alphabet.c
    - Write a program that prints the alphabet in lowercase, followed by a new line.
 *  3-print_alphabets.c
    - Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+*  4-print_alphabt.c
+   - Write a program that prints the alphabet in lowercase, followed by a new line.
+     - Print all the letters except `q` and `e`